sarpba/AI_Dubbing/README.md

 It's a hobby project.
 I'll just a little maintan.

-At the moment It run on linux only with anaconda.
+At the moment It run on linux only with anaconda it use 2 enviroment.

 Prepare F5-TTS anaconda enviroment:
 ```